ctsit/nacculator/README.md

-      -tfp                  Set this flag to process as Telephone Followup Packet v3.2 data -tip                  Set this flag to process as Telephone Initial Packet data -tfp3                 Set this flag to process as TFP v3.0 (pre-2020) data -np                   Set this flag to process as Neuropathology data -m                    Set this flag to process as Milestone data -cv                   Set this flag to process as COVID data -csf                  Set this flag to process as NACC BIDSS CSF data
+      -tfp                  Set this flag to process as Telephone Followup Packet v3.2 data -tip                  Set this flag to process as Telephone Initial Packet data -tfp3                 Set this flag to process as TFP v3.0 (pre-2020) data -np                   Set this flag to process as Neuropathology version 11 data -np10                 Set this flag to process as Neuropathology version 10 data -m                    Set this flag to process as Milestone data -cv                   Set this flag to process as COVID data -csf                  Set this flag to process as NACC BIDSS CSF data